I-MH/I-MH.github.io/_pages/about.md

 My primary research interests lie in developing novel statistical methodologies for analyzing

-1. large-scale and complex time series and
+1. Large-scale and complex time series.
-1. spatio-temporal data.
+1. Large spatio-temporal data.
+1. Nonstationary time series data
+1. Functional data and continuous processes
+1. Methodologies for Point Processes

 I am highly motivated by real world problems such as data from Environment, Energy, Health, and Engineering.

+If you are **interested in pursuing a PhD** in any (or related) of the above topics, please contact me.

 ## Education/Academic qualification